Namwali Serpell

-Carla Namwali Serpell (born 1980) is an American and Zambian writer who teaches in the United States.
-In April 2014, she was named on Hay Festival's Africa39 list of 39 Sub-Saharan African writers aged under 40 with the potential and talent to define trends in African literature.
+Namwali Serpell (born 1980) is an American and Zambian writer who teaches in the United States.
+In April 2014, she was named on Hay Festival's Africa39 list of 39 sub-Saharan African writers aged under 40 with the potential and talent to define trends in African literature.
 Her short story "The Sack" won the 2015 Caine Prize for African fiction in English.
 In 2020, Serpell won the Belles-lettres category Grand Prix of Literary Associations 2019 for her debut novel The Old Drift.

 Biography

 Early years and education

 Serpell was born in 1980 in Lusaka, Zambia, to Robert Serpell and his wife, Namposya Nampanya Serpell.
 Her British-Zambian father is a professor of psychology at the University of Zambia, and her mother was an economist.
 When she was nine, her family moved to Baltimore, Maryland, in the United States, where Serpell was educated.
-She completed her undergraduate degree in literature at Yale and her doctorate (PhD) in American and British fiction at Harvard.
+She completed her undergraduate degree in literature at Yale and her doctorate (PhD) in American and British literature at Harvard.
 Serpell became an American citizen in 2017.